Private Dance Instruction

 as to the number of lessons couples decide they need in order

 to feel comfortable and look good for their first dance.
-If the
+If learning to dance to your first song is your only goal, and that's the only song or

 type of music you need to learn to dance to, three hours of lessons

-five hours would have you highly polished, and one or two hours
+five hours will have you highly polished, and one or two hours

-may potentially be enough.
-It depends on how polished you want
+can also be enough to have some fun and master the basics.
+It depends on how smooth and polished you want

 to be, and how relaxed and/or experienced you and your partner